-Inspired by the strength that intentionally designed objects can impart, my goal is to create private amulets whose symbolic impact can come from the intention of the wearer, the giver, or the maker.
+Inspired by the strength that intentionally designed objects can give us, my goal is to create pieces of jewelry that act as private amulets.
+The power of these objects can come from the intention of the wearer, the giver, or the maker.
+I’ve made pieces to offer support and to build empowerment and look forward to seeing what my work can represent for others.

-I make jewelry in forms that live at the intersection of nature and architecture.
-I'm fascinated with nature's complex systems and how they mirror what it means to be human (particularly seed pods, which hold such potential in their tiny enclosures).
+I am drawn to forms inspired by both nature and architecture.
+With a background in biology, I'm especially fascinated with nature's complex systems and how they mirror what it means to be human.
+I keep coming back to seed pods, which hold such potential in their tiny enclosures.

 I grew up wielding power tools and craft materials in Minnesota and have always been most happy making things.
 I left college with a B.S. in Biology and a M.A. in Linguistics and went to travel the world with a backpack for five years.